Bhassyt/BANK-CUSTOMER-CHURN-ANALYSIS-REPORT/README.md

 - Among the customers analyzed, which group (those with a credit card or those without a credit card) had a higher customer count?
 - Between active and inactive customers, which customer group had a higher count?
 - Which product had the highest number of customers among all the analyzed products?
+- Between male and female customers, which gender had a higher percentage of customers who churned?
+- Which country had the highest percentage of customers who churned (exited)?
+- What was the churn rate for customers with 0 active members?
+- What is the range of minimum balances among customers who are likely to churn?
+- What is the distribution of customer exits based on tenure, and how does the churn rate vary across different tenure groups?
+- What is the count of customers who churned among those who had a credit card?
+- What is the count of customers who exited within a specific age range?

 ## Data Analysis
 ---